 I wish I could tell you that I first ate grilled octopus while sitting at a seaside bistro in Greece, staring out at a Peloponnesian sunset and knocking back tumblers of ouzo, made milky with ice.

 But I can’t.
-Sadly, I’ve never been to Greece, although I’ve wanted to go for more than a decade.
+Sadly, I’ve never been to Greece, although I’ve wanted to go.
 The Fates seem always to prevent me.
 Someday.

 I can, however, tell you that this Greek-inspired recipe is so wonderful I’d happily feed it to Aphrodite, or some mortal facsimile thereof… like Holly, who just so happens to be part Greek.
-Holly loves octos, and so do I. Enough to post a recipe for a store-bought ingredient.
+Holly loves grilled octopus, and so do I. Enough to post a recipe for a store-bought ingredient.

 Yes, it’s true.
 I did not catch these octopuses.
 I bought them at a fish market.
 It is my one weakness when it comes to buying fish or meat.
 If you’ve ever purposefully tried to catch octopus, you know it’s not that easy, even if you are a diver.
 They are world-class escape artists.

 There are any number of methods to tenderize octopus, but over the years I’ve found the best way is to slowly braise them in their own juices, over a bed of mixed herbs.
 If you want a science-based tutorial on how to prep an octopus, read the great Harold McGee’s method in the New York Times.

 After the octos are tender, the grilling part only adds some char and scorch to the party.
 Serve your grilled octopus simply, with lemon, a drizzle of fine olive oil and a grind of black pepper.